Birdcages are one of the most interesting structures players can build in Don’t Starve and Don’t Starve Together.

 WHEN SHOULD I GIVE FRUITS AND VEGETABLES TO A BIRD?

 Feeding birds fruits and vegetables is especially useful when trying to farm out a particular food.
-For example, Wurt can benefit from farming Durian and Wolfgang can snack on Pumpkins to keep his Hunger up.
+For example, Wurt can benefit from farming Durian and Wolfgang can snack on Roasted Potatoes to keep his Hunger up.

 WHAT ARE EGGS USED FOR?